Syrious/kctg-a5e/converter/How to use.md

 * Export kcgt-dnd5e
 * Open script/converter.html
 * Load exported json and save result
+* Import new compendium (it creates a new compendium)
-* Unlock A5e - KCTG and import new compendium
+* Unlock 'A5e - KCGT' Compendium, delete everything and move everything from the newly created compendium to this